alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-kind-of-function-can-i-hand-over.md

 }
 ```

-The shell can still be situated:
+The calling code can still observe the world:

 ```csharp
 public Money CalculateTotalForCheckout(Order order)